Johnson favored the authoritarian approach to pandemic sanctions, said the investigation - ExBulletin

 In my opinion, there is absolutely no case against a plan and a system ready to go to build these factories; To take the units, use PCR test machines, or whatever the latest technology, and to be ready to go.

-Mr. Hancock was asked about the former mpowenpatersonsinfolve with a company awarded a contract to provide millions of tests.
+Mr. Hancock was asked about former Owen Paterson involving a company with a company awarded a contract to provide millions of tests.

 Mr. Paterson left as a deputy in 2021 after being found to have violated the rules on the plea paid when he pressure on ministers in the name of hiking.